tomnguyentran/chargeback/README.md

 # Data Dictionary

-The analysis is based on a single transaction table containing approximately 1.3M records.
-The dataset was preprocessed in Python to engineer specific risk features before being imported into SQL.
+The analysis began with a raw dataset containing about 1.3 million transaction records.
+This data was preprocessed in Python to engineer specific risk features, then aggregated using SQL to generate the final summary table used for the dashboard.

-The transaction table contains the following columns:
+The summary table contains the following columns:

 | Column Name        | Description                                             | Data Type |
 |--------------------|---------------------------------------------------------|-----------|